hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 At the support team's discretion, organisers who make major mistakes that break eligibility rules or expectations for official support may be subject to a hosting ban.
 Hosting bans may be used in place of revoking official support when a tournament would otherwise be ineligible for support while maintaining competitive integrity.
 While under a hosting ban, users may not be a primary organiser or admin of any officially-supported tournament.
 They may, however, engage in other roles which do not involve organisation.

 A list of all tournament staff **must** be publicly visible in an easily accessible location.
-This list **may** be contained within the tournament's forum post, wiki page, website, or spreadsheet.
+This list **must** be contained within the tournament's forum post, wiki page, website, **or** spreadsheet.
 If there are multiple lists of staff, they **must** all be up to date and in sync with one another.

 #### Player expectations